Hiking: Mount Beacon via Reservoir and Descent via Casino (Red) Trail | Beacon, New York | Hudson Highlands

 After the steps, you pass the former base station of the railroad and then make your way down on a wide and open trail to the trailhead.
 At the trailhead there's a large parking lot, restroom facilities an a kiosk offering information on the park and the trails.

-Mountain Tip!
+Beacon Mountain Hiking Tip!

 For those who want to do the up and back hike on Mount Beacon, the Casino Trail is the quickest route up the mountain.
 The trailhead is also more easily accessible, being right on Route 9, near the village of Beacon and closest to the train station.